jsgounot/CFreecW/README.md

 # CFreecW : Python Control-Freec Wrapper

 [Control-Freec](http://boevalab.com/FREEC/) is a tool aiming to identify region with copy number variations.
-With this wrapper, I tried to simplify how to run and to analyze CFreec results for simple whole genome data.
+With this wrapper, I tried to simplify how to produce and analyze CFreec results for simple whole genome data.

 ## Dependancies